18F/fbopen/README.md

 ### Who
 FBopen is a joint project of [18F](https://18f.gsa.gov), the [Presidential Innovation Fellowship](http://whitehouse.gov/innovationfellows), and the [GSA](http://www.gsa.gov) [Integrated Award Environment](http://www.gsa.gov/iae).

-### License
+### Public domain

-This project constitutes an original work of the United States Government.
-This is free and unencumbered software released into the public domain.
-See the LICENSE file for more.
+This project is in the worldwide [public domain](LICENSE.md).
+As stated in [CONTRIBUTING](CONTRIBUTING.md):

+> This project is in the public domain within the United States, and copyright and related rights in the work worldwide are waived through the [CC0 1.0 Universal public domain dedication](https://creativecommons.org/publicdomain/zero/1.0/).
+>
+> All contributions to this project will be relatedsed under the CC0 dedication.
+By submitting a pull request, you are agreeing to comply with this waiver of copyright interest.